Infrastructure Funding Statement

 The IFS sets out how developer contributions have been and will be used to provide infrastructure within the Ribble Valley.
 This funding has been secured through planning permissions using the policies of the Adopted Ribble Valley Core Strategy.

-The latest IFS for the period 1 April 2019 to 31 March 2020 is in the Infrastructure Funding Statement.
+The latest data for the period 1 April 2021 to 31 March 2022 is in the latest Infrastructure Funding Statement.

 Reporting Developer Contributions Data

 The Government requires all local planning authorities to publish their developer contributions data on a regular basis and in an agreed format.
 The Council publishes its developer contributions data annually in three CSV files which are provided under the Open Government Licence:

 - Developer agreements